9 Hope Family Heraldry

-As I indicated in the last paragraph of Section 1 - Introduction, I believe that the Scottish Hope Family is made up of two distinct groups that I have referred to as the Edinburgh Hopes and the Border Hopes.
-All Hope family heraldry in Scotland is associated with these Edinburgh Hopes.
+As I indicated on the Hope Origins page I believe that the Scottish section of those with the surname of Hope is made up of two distinct groups.
+These being referred to as the Scottish Border Hopes and the Edinburgh Hopes.

 Hope%20%20Co%20Amsterdam%2002.jpg